apollographql/apollo-ios/docs/source/tutorial/tutorial-execute-query.md

 <img src="images/explorer_autocomplete.png" class="screenshot" alt="Example of autocomplete"/>

-Apollo Studio Sandbox is a great tool for building and verifying queries so you don't have to repeatedly rebuild your project in Xcode to try out changes.
+The Sandbox Explorer is a great tool for building and verifying queries so you don't have to repeatedly rebuild your project in Xcode to try out changes.

 As the schema indicates, the `launches` query returns a `LaunchConnection` object.
 This object includes a list of launches, along with fields related to pagination (`cursor` and `hasMore`).
 The query you've written so far indicates exactly which fields of this `LaunchConnection` object you want to be returned.